scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

 Figure :ref:`fig:cylinder-pinn-contour-t200` provides a visualization of the predicted velocity and vorticity at :math:`t=200`.
 And in figure :ref:`cylinder-cd-cl` are the drag and lift coefficients versus simulation time.
-From the both figures, we couldn't see any sign of vortex shedding form the PINN solver.
+From both figures, we couldn't see any sign of vortex shedding with the PINN solver.

 .. figure:: cylinder-pinn-contour-t200.png
    :align: center